aws-samples/aws-apigw-apikey-dynamiclookup-cdk/README.md

 To deploy the solution refer the commands

-* `cdk deploy`     deploy this stack to your default AWS account/region
+* `cdk deploy --all`     deploy this stack to your default AWS account/region
 * `cdk diff`       compare deployed stack with current state
 * `cdk synth`      emits the synthesized CloudFormation template